 - Assess whether plans for staff to travel are essential.
 If meetings have been scheduled in an affected area, employers should consider whether attendance can be satisfied via video link.

 An employer should exercise its normal sick pay procedure in instances of absence due to coronavirus.
-However, where an employee has been instructed by their employer to self-isolate, it is recommended to keep the individual on full pay for this period.

 Employees who do not want to attend work